2000s in fashion

-The fashions of the 2000s were often described as a global mash up, where trends saw the fusion of vintage styles, global and ethnic clothing (e.g. boho), as well as the fashions of numerous music-based subcultures.
+The fashion in the 2000s were often described as a global mash up, where trends saw the fusion of vintage styles, global and ethnic clothing (e.g. boho), as well as the fashions of numerous music-based subcultures.
 Hip-hop fashion generally was the most popular among young people of both sexes, followed by the retro-inspired indie look later in the decade.
+Celebrities had a huge impact on 2000s fashion, people like Paris Hilton, Britney Spears, and Beyoncé inspired many of the decade's trends and styles to follow and “hop on”.

 Men and women aged 25 and older adopted a dressy casual style which was popular throughout the decade.
 Globalization also influenced the decade's clothing trends, with the incorporation of Middle Eastern and Asian dress into mainstream European, American, and Australasian fashion.
-Furthermore, eco-friendly and ethical clothing, such as recycled fashions were prominent in the decade.
+Furthermore, eco-friendly and ethical clothing, such as recycled fashions, were prominent in the decade.

 In the early 2000s, many mid and late 1990s fashions remained fashionable around the globe, while simultaneously introducing newer trends.
-The later years of the decade saw a large-scale revival of clothing designs primarily from the 1960s, 1970s, and 1980s.
+The later years of the decade saw a large-scale revival of clothing designs, primarily from the 1960s, 1970s, and 1980s.